eta1232002/Build-and-deploy-RAG-in-AWS-lambda-ECR-docker-langchain-Huggingface-/README.md

 # Document Question and Answering RAG APPLICATION

-🚀 Welcom to the Document Question and Answering (Q&A) RAG Application!
+🚀 Welcme to the Document Question and Answering (Q&A) RAG Application!
 This project leverages cutting-edge technologies to create an efficient Q&A system.
 From model inference to deployment, I've got you covered.

 ## Overview